T

 transport hub

-Take a scenic ferry ride from Split's port to Supetar, the main town on Brač Island.
-The journey offers beautiful views of the Dalmatian coast and the Adriatic Sea.
-Ferries run frequently, making it an easy day trip.
+Take a scenic passenger ferry from Split's port to Supetar on Brač Island.
+The journey offers beautiful views of the Dalmatian coast and the islands.
+Ferries are frequent and the ride is relatively short.

 • Purchase tickets in advance during peak season.